Simisticot/bingus/README.md

 - Save card via a shareable url

 ## Contact/Feedback
-Feel free to add issues to this repository to report bugs and request changes or features.
+I would really appreciate you adding issues to this repository to report bugs and request changes or features.
 Email me at simi.pra@gmail.com for other inquiries.